 AB 166 (Committee on Budget): Housing.
+(Chapter 48, Statutes of 2024)

 AB 166 is a subsequent budget bill detailing further agreements between the Legislature and the Administration for the FY 2023-24 state budget.
 Specifically of note, this budget bill pushes the obligated deadline for the Regional Early Action Planning Grants Program from June 30, 2024, to September 30, 2024, and maintains the deadline for expenditures under the program of June 30, 2026.
 However, this bill will now provide that for funds unexpended after June 30, 2026, the HCD may make those funds available to other eligible entities.